saveendhiman/SampleApp/README.md

 Butterknife for declaring our controls.

-# Here is our gradle look like this.
+# Here is our app gradle look like this.

     buildscript {
     repositories {
         maven { url 'https://maven.fabric.io/public' }
     }